 Where can I learn more about Shorin-Ryu Karate?

-The Shorin-Ryu Karate USA website contains a wealth of information including sections on basics, kata, history, and videos.
-Additionally, the Red Book contains thousands of questions and answers about Shorin-Ryu's history, practice, and theory.
+The Ueshiro Shorin-Ryu Karate USA website contains a wealth of information including sections on basics, kata, history, and videos.
+Additionally, the Red Book contains hundreds of questions and answers about Shorin-Ryu's history, practice, and theory.
+If you'd like to review our dojo rules and list of Japanese terms used in our classes, please click here.

 What do your students think about training as a family?